 9. California Minors – If you are a California resident who is under age 18 and you are unable to remove publicly-available content that you have submitted to us, you may request removal by contacting us at: firstname.lastname@example.org.
 When requesting removal, you must be specific about the information you want removed and provide us with specific information, such as the URL for each page where the information is located, so that we can find it.
 We are not required to remove any content or information that: (1) federal or state law requires us or a third party to maintain; (2) was not posted by you; (3) is anonymized so that you cannot be identified; (4) you don’t follow our instructions for removing or requesting removal; or (5) you received compensation or other consideration for providing the Content or information.
 Removal of your content or information from the Site does not ensure complete or comprehensive removal of that content or information from our systems or the systems of our service providers.
 We are not required to delete the content or information posted by you; our obligations under California law are satisfied so long as we anonymize the content or information or render it invisible to other users and the public.

-11. Accessing, Updating, or Deleting User Content and Your Personal Information – You may access, update, or delete your personal information by contacting us at email@example.com or write us at: Birthright Israel North America, P.O.
+11. Accessing or Updating Your Personal Information – You may request access to your personal information or correct and error or omission in your personal information by contacting us at email@example.com or write us at: Birthright Israel North America, P.O.
 Box 5892, Hicksville, NY 11802.
 We will make good faith efforts to resolve requests to correct inaccurate information except where the request is unreasonable, requires disproportionate technical effort or expense, jeopardizes the privacy of others, or would be impractical.

 12. Modification of the Policy – We will occasionally update this Policy.
 When we post changes to this Policy, we will revise the "Effective Date” at the top of this Policy.
 We recommend that you check this Policy from time to time to inform yourself of any changes in this Policy.